 Hospitals & Health Networks (H&HN), a publication of the American Hospital Association (AHA), featured an article this month on the traits needed to be a successful CEO in today’s environment.
-This week, in the first part of a two-part blog post, we’ll begin looking at some of the new challenges and new skills needed for success.
+This week, in the second part of a two-part blog post, we’ll look at some of the new challenges and the new skills needed for success.

 To learn more, visit the AHA’s online publication, Hospitals & Health Networks: http://www.hhnmag.com/Magazine/2015/June/cover-new-health-care-CEO